sudheerj/javascript-interview-questions/README.md

 407. ### What is an async function

-     An async function is a function declared with the `async` keyword which enable asynchronous, promise-based behavior to be written in a cleaner style by avoiding promise chains.
+     An async function is a function declared with the `async` keyword which enables asynchronous, promise-based behavior to be written in a cleaner style by avoiding promise chains.
 These functions can contain zero or more `await` expressions.

      Let's take a below async function example,